rapidsai/deployment/source/platforms/databricks.md

   1. Name your cluster, and select either `Multi` or `Single` Node

   2. Select a Standard Databricks runtime.
-For example 12.1(Scala 2.12, Spark 3.3.1)
+For example 12.1(Scala 2.12, Spark 3.3.1).
+This needs to be a Databricks runtime version that supports Databricks Container Services.

-     - This needs to be a Databricks runtime version that supports Databricks Container Services.- **Note** Databricks Runtime for Machine Learning does not support Databricks Container Services.
+     - **Note** Databricks Runtime for Machine Learning does not support Databricks Container Services.

   3. For Node type, Select a GPU enabled worker and driver type.

-     - **Note** Selected GPU must be Pascal generation or greater.
+Selected GPU must be Pascal generation or greater.

   4. Under **Advanced Options**, in the the **Docker** tab select "Use your own Docker container".

-  5. In the Docker Image URL field, enter the Rapids image name, in this case:`rapidsai/rapidsai-core:22.12-cuda11.5-runtime-ubuntu18.04-py3.9`
+     In the Docker Image URL field, enter the Rapids image name, in this case:`rapidsai/rapidsai-core:22.12-cuda11.5-runtime-ubuntu18.04-py3.9`

-  6. Select the authentication type, you can use default or manually input username and password for your DockerHub account
+  5. Select the authentication type, you can use default or manually input username and password for your DockerHub account

-  7. Create and launch your cluster
+  6. Create and launch your cluster

 ## Test Rapids